openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Credential Issuers publishing metadata MUST make a JSON document available at the path formed by concatenating the string `/.well-known/openid-credential-issuer` to the Credential Issuer Identifier.
 If the Credential Issuer value contains a path component, any terminating `/` MUST be removed before appending `/.well-known/openid-credential-issuer`.

+Communication with the Credential Issuer Metadata Endpoint MUST utilize TLS.

 To fetch the Credential Issuer Metadata, a requester MUST send a HTTP request using the GET method and the path formed following the steps above.
-The URL used for this purpose MUST use the https scheme and SHOULD NOT contain query parameter.
+The URL SHOULD NOT contain any query parameters.
 The Credential Issuer MUST return a JSON document compliant with this specification using the `application/json` media type and a HTTP Status Code 200.

-The Wallet is RECOMMENDED to send an `Accept-Language` Header in the HTTP GET request to indicate the particular languages it is interested in.
-The Credential Issuer is RECOMMENDED to send a subset of internationalized display data containing the requested languages and using the HTTP `Content-Language` Header.
-The requested language MUST use the values defined in [RFC3066].
-The Credential Issuer MAY ignore the `Accept-Language` Header and send all supported languages or a any chosen default subset.
+The Wallet is RECOMMENDED to send an `Accept-Language` Header in the HTTP GET request to indicate the particular language(s) it is interested in.
+The Credential Issuer is RECOMMENDED to send a subset of internationalized display data containing the requested language(s) and indicate the language(s) returned using the HTTP `Content-Language` Header.
+The requested language(s) MUST use the values defined in [@!RFC3066].
+The Credential Issuer MAY ignore the `Accept-Language` Header and send all supported languages or any chosen default subset.

 Below is a non-normative example of a Credential Issuer Metadata request: